connext/monorepo/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Version:**

-**Product Component:**
- - Pool UI
-- Sequencer
-- Contract interface

 **Additional context**
 Add any other context about the problem here.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.